Created by the Ask Leif Team — Reviewed and Edited by Shane

 Prague with your family isn't just a trip; it's a journey into a real-life fairytale, and honestly, it's one of Europe's best-kept secrets for families on a budget.
 Imagine a city where medieval castles aren't just for looking at, but for exploring, with secret lanes and toy museums that will genuinely captivate your children.
 This isn't a place where you'll constantly hear "I'm bored"; it's a city designed for discovery, from the ancient Astronomical Clock's hourly show to the sheer joy of finding a delicious, affordable meal that everyone loves.
-Prague offers that rare combination of historical wonder, engaging activities for all ages, and incredible value, making it an absolute dream destination for families looking to create lasting memories without breaking the bank.
+Prague offers that rare combination of historical wonder, engaging activities for all ages, and incredible value, making it an absolute dream destination for families looking to create lasting memories, perhaps even while enjoying a budget-friendly boat trip on the Vltava River.

 What truly sets Prague apart for families is its unique blend of grand history and child-friendly charm.
 Where else can your kids wander through the largest ancient castle complex in the world, then peek into miniature medieval houses on Golden Lane, imagining alchemists at work?
 And the Toy Museum, nestled right within the castle walls, is a treasure trove of Barbies, tin soldiers, and teddy bears that will delight both young and old, sparking conversations about toys from different generations.
-Beyond the castle, the Old Town Square feels like stepping onto a movie set, and watching the Astronomical Clock perform its ancient dance is a moment of pure magic that transcends language and age.
+Beyond the castle, the Old Town Square feels like stepping onto a movie set, and a whimsical ride on the funicular to Petřín Hill offers breathtaking city views and a chance to climb a miniature Eiffel Tower.
 Prague doesn't just tolerate children; it embraces them with open arms and endless opportunities for wonder.

 Beyond the iconic sights, Prague offers a vibrant, accessible experience for families.
 You'll discover that eating out is not only delicious but remarkably affordable, with hearty Czech meals for a fraction of what you'd pay elsewhere in Europe.
 Think of enjoying a full family dinner for around $30-40 USD – that's almost unheard of!
 And the city's parks, like Petrin Hill, offer fantastic green spaces for kids to run free, complete with a mini Eiffel Tower and a whimsical Mirror Maze.
 This guide is crafted to help you navigate Prague as a family, ensuring you hit all the highlights, discover hidden gems, and make the most of every koruna, creating a truly unforgettable and budget-friendly adventure for everyone.